sahilbanait/LP_ProjectTwo/README.md

 # Quiz App - Project two

-This is a quiz app.
-The context of the quiz is based on Cloud computing
+This is a quiz app and context of the quiz is based on Cloud computing. </br>
+Anyone with general knowledge of cloud computing can take this quiz
 ***

 ## Technologies used